soundpress/nyccharter_merged_test/docs/d02/c14/index.rst

    (4) Such signs shall be displayed in each such apartment, suite of rooms, single-room unit and living room, in conformity with the applicable requirement of paragraphs two, three and four of this subdivision.

-   (5) Such signs need not be displayed in any apartment, suite of rooms, single-room unit or dormitory in a hotel (whether a class A or class B multiple dwelling), which apartment, suite, unit or dormitory consists of a room or rooms used for class B occupancy (see definitions of `room used for class B occupancy') lawfully, during any time while such apartment, suite, unit or dormitory is occupied for sleeping purposes by any person or persons, none of whom has occupied same for such purposes for a continuous period exceeding eighty-five days.
+   (5) Such signs need not be displayed in any apartment, suite of rooms, single-room unit or dormitory in a hotel (whether a class A or class B multiple dwelling), which apartment, suite, unit or dormitory consists of a room or rooms used for class B occupancy (see definitions of 'room used for class B occupancy') lawfully, during any time while such apartment, suite, unit or dormitory is occupied for sleeping purposes by any person or persons, none of whom has occupied same for such purposes for a continuous period exceeding eighty-five days.

 (b) Accommodations for Transients.